AmanVerma-21/Clap_circuit_PCB_design/info.md

 # Clap circuit
 This circuit allows you to make Electrical home equipments will work on the basis of clapping sound.
+When sensor(mic) sense clapping sound and count specific number of  claps, it will generate output and by using this we can control on/off mode of equipment.
 It's useful for IOTs project.
-Here we are using Single Side copper clad board PCB([Printed Circuit Board](https://en.wikipedia.org/wiki/Printed_circuit_board))
+Here we are using Single Side copper clad board PCB([Printed Circuit Board](https://en.wikipedia.org/wiki/Printed_circuit_board)).
+I used [Kicad](https://www.kicad.org/) for designing the pcb layout.

 ## Required Components